Accretion-to-jet energy conversion efficiency in GW170817: Introduction

-The large amount of lanthanide-rich ejecta inferred from kilonova observations ($\gtrsim 10^{-2}\,\mathrm{M_\odot}$, e.g.~\citealt{Shibata2017,Nicholl2017,Cowperthwaite2017,Villar2017,Perego2017}) has been interpreted \citep{Margalit2017} as the result of strong winds from the accretion disc around the merger remnant.
-Since these winds are expected to unbind a few ten percent of the accretion disc mass \citep[e.g.][]{Siegel2017}, this in turn requires the disc to be rather massive, of order $M_\mathrm{disc}\sim 10^{-1}\,\mathrm{M_\odot}$ \citep{Radice2019}.
+The large amount of lanthanide-rich ejecta inferred from kilonova observations ($\gtrsim 10^{-2}\,\mathrm{M_\odot}$, e.g.~\citealt{Shibata2017,Nicholl2017,Cowperthwaite2017,Villar2017,Perego2017a}) has been interpreted \citep{Margalit2017} as being the result of strong winds from the accretion disc around the merger remnant.
+Since these winds are expected to unbind a few tens of percent of the accretion disc mass \citep[e.g.][]{Siegel2017}, this in turn requires the disc to be rather massive, of the order of $M_\mathrm{disc}\sim 10^{-1}\,\mathrm{M_\odot}$ \citep{Radice2019}.

-The kinetic energy in the GRB 170817A jet has been constrained by several groups, based on multi-wavelength modelling of the non-thermal afterglow and on the VLBI centroid motion (see \S\ref{sec:jet_energy} and Fig.~\ref{fig:jet_energy_posterior}).
+The kinetic energy in the GRB 170817A jet has been constrained by several groups, based on multi-wavelength modelling of the non-thermal afterglow and on the VLBI centroid motion (see Sect. \ref{sec:jet_energy} and Fig.~\ref{fig:jet_energy_posterior}).
 All estimates essentially agree within the uncertainties, clustering slightly below $E_\mathrm{K,jet}\sim 10^{50}\,\mathrm{erg}$.

 We therefore have, for the first time, two independent estimates of the energy in a GRB jet and of the mass of the accretion disc around the compact object that produced it, which enables us to estimate the accretion-to-jet energy conversion efficiency.
-By simply using the gross estimates above, one obtains that this efficiency is of order $\eta\sim E_\mathrm{K,jet}/M_\mathrm{disc}c^2\sim 10^{-3}$.
-While this number may appear surprisingly low, this kind of efficiency was anticipated in previous studies which attempted at connecting the energy in SGRB jets with the underlying disc masses \citep[e.g.][]{Giacomazzo2013,Ascenzi2019,Barbieri2019}.
+By simply using the gross estimates above, one finds that this efficiency is of the order of $\eta\sim E_\mathrm{K,jet}/M_\mathrm{disc}c^2\sim 10^{-3}$.
+While this number may appear surprisingly low, this level of efficiency was anticipated in previous studies that attempted to connect the energy in SGRB jets with the underlying disc masses \citep[e.g.][]{Giacomazzo2013,Ascenzi2019,Barbieri2019}.